sleak-lbl/weekly-emails/items/quantum.md

-### Quantum Information Science on Perlmutter Call for Proposals Closes Monday!
+### Quantum Information Science on Perlmutter Call for Proposals Closes Today!

 NERSC is seeking proposals to conduct research using the Perlmutter supercomputer in the area of quantum information science.
 Researchers in all